Sparen/Danmakanvas/README.md

 Example scripts are documented here.
 In recommended reading order, these are:

 1. Template; PluralModule_Template.js - Basic template for all Danmakanvas scripts
 2. Example_Interval; PluralModule_Example_Interval.js - Example showcasing `everyinterval()` usage as well as basic bullet spawning
 3. Example_Override; PluralModule_Example_Override.js - Example showcasing overriding of EnemyShot `customupdate()` to induce special behavior
+4. Example_RingSpreadStack; PluralModule_Example_RingSpreadStack.js - Example showcasing usage of GetCenterX/Y and some ring and stack functions.
+Also covers `customupdate()` overriding with these functions and provides more detail